 The members of the Philadelphia Association were thanked for their hospitality and openness and congratulated on continuing to provide a stimulating training of a very high standard that continued to attract committed trainees of a very high calibre attracted to the psychoanalytic project of the Association.
-The Association continues to be a valued Organisational Member of the CPJA [Council for Psychoanalysis and Jungian Analysis], distinctive in their approach and thinking, and important in their critique of dominant therapeutic cultures".
+The Association continues to be a valued Organisational Member of the CPJA [Council for Psychoanalysis and Jungian Analysis], distinctive in their approach and thinking, and important in their critique of dominant therapeutic cultures.

 U.K. COUNCIL FOR PSYCHOTHERAPY (UKCP)

-The Philadelphia Association was founded in 1965 by RD Laing and others, and one of its charitable aims since the beginning has been the training of psychotherapists.
+The Philadelphia Association was founded in 1965 by R. D. Laing and others, and one of its charitable aims since the beginning has been the training of psychotherapists.
 Its core charitable aim is the alleviation of ‘mental distress’ and, after some debate as to the nature and purpose of such a programme, a psychotherapy training programme was developed initially under the guidance of John Heaton.

-Introductory Course students can begin the process of applying to train during the second term of the Introductory Course.
+Students on the Study Programme can begin the process of applying to train during the second term of the course.
 (Each student is assigned a tutor who is available to answer questions about applying.)
 Applicants are expected to submit a personal statement and a book review in preparation for a panel interview.
-They must also demonstrate some experience of helping people in distress, either professionally or as a volunteer, and have been for a year before commencement of the Training in twice-a-week therapy with a UKCP-registered therapist who has at least five years’ post-qualification experience.
+They must also demonstrate some experience of helping people in distress, either professionally or as a volunteer, and have been, for a year before commencement of the Training, in twice-a-week therapy with a UKCP-registered therapist who has at least five years’ post-qualification experience.

 Application fee £150